What Is PAH?

 The heart and lung connection

-Your heart is a muscle, and PAH puts excessive strain on it.
-When you have PAH, the blood vessels in your lungs thicken and become narrow.
+When you have PAH, the blood vessels in your lungs thicken and become narrow, making your heart work harder to pump blood through them.

 Discover how PAH treatment options help keep blood vessels open and help to improve your symptoms.